 SERVICES means the programs and employees determined necessary by local government to provide adequate operation and maintenance of public facilities and infrastructure as well as those educational, health care, social, and other programs necessary to support the programs, public facilities, and infrastructure set out in this plan or required by local, state or federal law.
+The CRA provides services "above and beyond" the adequate services provided by its governmental body.

-SMALL TOWN ATMOSPHERE Is defined as a compact portion of the Downtown area, characterized by tree-lined streets, on-street parking, parks, and open space, wide sidewalks, unified benches, trash receptacles, and the like.
+SMALL TOWN ATMOSPHERE is defined as a compact portion of the Downtown area, characterized by tree-lined streets, on-street parking, parks, and open space, wide sidewalks, unified benches, trash receptacles, and the like.
 "Small Town Atmosphere" may also apply to the traditional (historic) downtown that includes a variety of small shops, boutiques, and traditional architecture enhanced to encourage pedestrian use and a pleasant, friendly environment.